 - Data is collected through an online survey using a sample of individuals registered with online survey panels. - Respondents are sourced via Qualtrics, an online platform that combines a number of ESOMAR accredited online panel providers.
 A blend of 4 panels is used to mitigate against the risk of panel specific biases. - Each of the panel providers have small biases in their total panel population.
-However, the use of quotas mitigates against this bias.
+However, the use of quotas mitigates against this bias. - The blend of panels is consistent for each month of fieldwork to ensure that the sample is stable. - Due to underperformance of a panel, 1 of these panels was replaced with an alternative on 6th October 2021.
+This means that the panel composition is slightly different for data collected before 6th October 2021 and after 6th October 2021. - A 3-month exclusion clause is used to ensure that no one individual respondent can complete the survey too frequently.

-- The blend of panels is consistent for each month of fieldwork to ensure that the sample is stable. - A 3-month exclusion clause is used to ensure that no one individual respondent can complete the survey too frequently. - Each panel has their own procedures, in line with ESOMAR guidelines1 for ensuring the information they hold about each panellist is up to date and complete.
+• Each panel has their own procedures, in line with ESOMAR guidelines (1) for ensuring the information they hold about each panellist is up to date and complete.
 Furthermore, all quota variables are collected within the survey to ensure that respondents are categorised appropriately.